 That doesn’t seem so bad, right?

-By the way, once you get to the resort, make sure to have their onsite team give it one last steam (you can also pack a small steamer with you, just in case….or, have a bridesmaid carry it—even better!)
+By the way, once you get to the resort, take your wedding dress out of the bag as soon as possible and hang it on a stain hanger in a spot as high as you can go the wrinkles fall out.
+I also recommend you make sure to have their onsite team give it one last steam (you can also pack a small steamer with you, just in case….or, have a bridesmaid carry it—even better!)

 That should do the trick and now you can get to the good stuff, like marrying the love of your life.